 The deck is a 52-card playing card deck with rounded corners, with two additional jokers.
 Every card has an additional symbolic image added, so that it functions as an oracle deck.
 The cards measure 3.5″ by 2.5.”
 A small book explaining the oracle is included in the box.

 Here is the introduction from the proposed little white book for the deck.
-For more information on oracle cards please read by blog, A History of Oracle Cards
+For more information on oracle cards please read by blog,

 The Hermes Playing Card Oracle